-As Quality Management System Specialist, Orion Irizarry is responsible for managing the Division Quality Program in accordance with customer and company requirements.
+As Quality Management System Specialist, Amber Beer is responsible for managing the Division Quality Program in accordance with customer and company requirements.

 Like many companies around the world, UI is certified to the ISO 9001:2015 quality management standard.
 If your company is certified, you already know what this certification means.
 But if you don’t, here’s a general overview: